Protective Services Staff

 Kathleen co-authored CESDM Guide to Supported Decision Making in Minnesota: A Resource for Families and Other Supporters with colleagues Anita Raymond and Amanda Hudson in 2019.
 Kathleen is an active member on the MASWA (Minneapolis Area Senior Workers Association) Board where she holds the position of Education Chair; is a member of MAGiC (MN Association for Guardianship and Conservatorship) and serves on the MAGiC Journal Committee; and WINGS MN (Working Interdisciplinary Network of Guardianship Stakeholders).
 Kathleen is a graduate of Honoring Choices Minnesota’s Respecting Choices course and is qualified as an Advance Care Planning Facilitator; she is also a Notary Public.

 The Center for Excellence in Supported Decision Making Team was recognized with a MN DHS and MN Board on Aging 2019 Age and Disabilities Conference Award for making a lasting difference for older adults and persons with disabilities in Minnesota.

 Amanda Hudson, LSW

-Anita is a member of the National Association of Professional Geriatric Care Managers, Minnesota Association of Guardianship and Conservatorship, the National Guardianship Association, Minneapolis Area Senior Workers Association, and the Memory Care Professionals Consortium.
-Anita also works to positively impact the fields of vulnerable adults, unbefriended elders and surrogate decision makers via relationships with elder law attorneys, county adult protection units, and State governmental staff, as well as active participation in relevant community events, task forces, and committees.
+Our team members are actively involved in the professional community; they are members of the Aging Life Care Association, Minnesota Association for Guardianship and Conservatorship, Minneapolis Area Senior Workers Association, St. Paul Senior Workers Association, and Minnesota Elder Justice Center Partners group.
+Our team members also work to positively impact the fields of vulnerable adults, unbefriended elders / solos, and surrogate decision makers via relationships with elder law attorneys, county adult protection units, and State governmental staff, as well as active participation in relevant community events, task forces, and committees.